paularmstrong/normalizr/README.md

 });
 ```

-A `unionOf` schema can also be combined with `arrayOf` and `valueOf` with the same behavior as each supplied with the `schemaAttribute` option.
+A `unionOf` schema can also be combined with `arrayOf` and `valuesOf` with the same behavior as each supplied with the `schemaAttribute` option.

 ```javascript
 const group = new Schema('groups');